-Dragging & grooming of the infield skin maintenance deserves the utmost attention to detail and finesse.
+Dragging & grooming of the infield skin deserves the utmost attention to detail and finesse.
 Improper dragging techniques can result in problems ranging from severe lip buildup to poor skin surface drainage.
-These problems will create maintenance nightmares for you and have a negative effect on the playability and safety of these fields for ballplayers of any age!
+These problems will create maintenance nightmares for you and ultimately have a negative impact on the playability and safety of these fields for ballplayers of any age.

 - Choose a finish grooming tool that works best on your infield skin materials.

-- THIS IS NOT A RACE… slow down!
+- Slow down!
+FINISH GROOMING IS NOT A RACE…

 - Go slowest when cornering to prevent bowling out the infield skin area.